llmrel/llmrel.github.io/schedules.md

 <!-- # Schedule -->

+The workshop will be held on Sat 14 Dec, 8:15 a.m.
+PST in Ballroom B located in the West Building of the Vancouver Convention Center.

 Here you'll find the schedule for the NeuroAI Workshop.
 Stay tuned for updates on session timings and speaker slots.